 The Revue de musicologie publishes in English and French.
 It accepts only original texts that have not been previously published and are not subject to any other parallel evaluation process.
 Published texts vary in length, generally between 15 pages (about 35,000 characters or 5,500 words) and 40 pages (about 95,000 characters or 15,000 words) including all elements (spaces, footnotes, illustrations, appendices).

 The Revue de musicologie is placed under the responsibility of the Editorial Board, represented by the Editor-in-Chief.
-It is under the scientific direction of the Reading Committee, appointed by the latter for three years.
-The composition of the Editorial Board and the Reading Committee can be consulted on the inside cover of each issue, as well as on the website of the French Society of Musicology.
+It is under the scientific direction of the Editorial Committee, appointed by the latter for three years.
+The composition of the Editorial Board and the Editorial Committee can be consulted on the inside cover of each issue, as well as on the website of the French Society of Musicology.

 The authors also mention in a separate document :